 In the Linux community, Arch Linux has a cult following.
-This lightweight distribution provides the bleeding edge updates with a DIY (do it yourself) attitude.
+This lightweight distribution provides bleeding-edge updates with a DIY (do it yourself) attitude.

-However, Arch is also aimed at more experienced users.
-As such, it is generally considered to be beyond the reach of those who lack the technical expertise (or persistence) required to use it.
+However, Arch Linux is also aimed at more experienced users.
+As such, it is generally considered to be beyond the reach of those who need more technical expertise (or persistence) to use it.

 1. Manjaro Linux

 Manjaro is also a rolling release cutting-edge distribution.
-However, unlike Arch, Manjaro tests the updates first and then provides it to its users.
-Stability also gets importance here.
+However, unlike Arch, Manjaro tests the updates first and then provides them to its users.
+Stability is better there.

 ArcoLinux (previously known as ArchMerge) is a distribution based on Arch Linux.
 The development team offers three variations.
 ArcoLinux, ArcoLinuxD and ArcoLinuxB.

 ArcoLinuxD is a minimal distribution that includes scripts that enable power users to install any desktop and application.